denya133/neemb/README.md

 ```

 ## License
-All of brunch-with-ember-and-express is licensed under the MIT license.
+All of neemb is licensed under the MIT license.

 Copyright (c) 2013 Denis Trayzhon